-Home values are up, home sales have slowed, and distressed sales (foreclosures and short sales) have fallen to their lowest points in years.
+Home values are up, home sales are up, and distressed sales (foreclosures and short sales) have fallen to their lowest points in years.

 However, there is one thing that is causing the industry to tap the brakes: a lack of housing inventory.
-Buyer demand has remained strong throughout the year, but supply has not kept up despite more listings coming to market.
+Buyer demand has remained strong throughout the year, but supply is not keeping up, causing many buyers to enter bidding wars to secure their dream homes.